 It was a triple maneuver.
-Moving rapidly to the Meuse and the North Sea was not its only aim, although that was one of the planned operations.
-A second operation aimed to take from behind and encircle the Allied forces which were concentrated to the east of Liège, in the bridgehead of Aachen.
+Moving rapidly to the Meuse and the North Sea was not its only end, although that was one of the planned operations.
+A second operation aimed to take from behind and encircle the Allied forces that were concentrated to the east of Liege, in the bridgehead of Aachen.
 This would be the task of Sepp Dietrich's forces, aligned to the north of the Ardennes.
 A third operation consisted of subduing the Allied army in Alsace.

 There also the German front was ready for the assault.
-Himmler was at the Rhine in person, awaiting the success of the thrust to Liège and Sedan in repeating the maneuver of 1940 at the Maginot line.
+Himmler was at the Rhine in person, awaiting the success of the thrust to Liege and Sedan in repeating the maneuver of 1940 at the Maginot line.

-The push toward Liège (operation number two) had known no decisive success in the first days.
-The line from Liège to Aachen had resisted.
+The push toward Liege (operation number two) had no decisive success in the first days.
+The Allied line from Liege to Aachen had held.